varunprajan/varunprajan.github.io/_posts/2025-07-28-how-is-my-feature-doing.markdown

 So typically each health metric is accompanied by a target.
 Unfortunately, it is rare that a data scientist constructs these targets.
 And, confusingly, the target might represent either a prediction or an aspiration.
 If the business progresses as usual, we expect WAU to hit 10 million.
 That’s a prediction.
 But if we want WAU to reach 20 million instead, that’s an aspiration.
 Rarely are business leaders happy with business as usual.

 For now, I’ll ignore the “happy path”, wherein a feature manages to hit its targets for each of its health metrics.
-(Even if this is possible for months, or even years, eventually growth flattens out or targets are raised.)
+(Even if this is possible for months, or even years, eventually growth flattens out or targets increase.)
 Suppose instead we’re traveling down the unhappy path.
-Health metrics aren’t meeting their targets, and the feature isn’t doing well, relative to expectations.
+Health metrics aren’t meeting their targets, and the feature isn’t doing well relative to expectations.
 Diagnosing the issue is usually data science’s responsibility.
 If the feature is unhealthy, why is that?

 ## Funnels and segments